ismaarino/Reverse-Shell/README.md

-# Simple GoLang Reverse Shell
+# Reverse Shell
-## Simple reverse shell using TCP sockets
+## Simple reverse shell using Go and TCP sockets